Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Introduction

 However, in some real-world settings, this assumption may not hold.
 A leading motivating example is the study by \citet{egger2022general}, which implemented a randomized saturation design to evaluate the economic impacts of a large-scale cash transfer program in rural Kenya between 2014 and 2017.
 The study area consists of 653 villages nested within 155 sublocations across two counties.
 Sublocations are administrative units, and villages within the same sublocation often share common markets, social ties, and economic connections.

-The randomization proceeded in two stages following a randomized saturation design.
-In the first stage, sublocations were randomly assigned to high or low saturation levels.
-In the second stage, within each high saturation sublocation, two-thirds of villages were randomly assigned to treatment, while in low saturation sublocations, one-third of villages were randomly assigned to treatment.
-All eligible households in treated villages received transfers.
+The randomization proceeded in two stages following a randomized saturation design: \begin{enumerate} \item in the first stage, sublocations were randomly assigned to high or low saturation levels.

+\item in the second stage, within each high saturation sublocation, two-thirds of villages were randomly assigned to treatment, while in low saturation sublocations, one-third of villages were randomly assigned to treatment.
+All eligible households in treated villages received transfers. \end{enumerate}

-In this design, there are two possible types of interference: \begin{enumerate} \item[(i)] within-sublocation interference, where the outcome of a village may be affected by the treatment status of other villages in the same sublocation, and \item[(ii)] between-sublocation interference, where the outcome of a village may also be affected by the treatment of villages from different sublocations that are geographically close. \end{enumerate}
+In this design, there are two possible types of interference: \begin{itemize} \item within-sublocation interference, where the outcome of a village may be affected by the treatment status of other villages in the same sublocation, and \item between-sublocation interference, where the outcome of a village may also be affected by the treatment of villages from different sublocations that are geographically close. \end{itemize}

 To make the ideas precise, we start by introducing some notation.
 We focus on a finite population of $n$ units, indexed by $i$.
 In the cash transfer study, units are villages grouped into administrative sublocations.
-Let $k(i)$ denote the sublocation to which village $i$ belongs.
+Let $k_i$ denote the sublocation to which village $i$ belongs.
 Some villages are close to one another, and we use $\cG_{i}$ to represent the set of villages that are geographically close (for example, within a certain distance) to village $i$.
 Let $A_i\in\{0,1\}$ denote the binary treatment of each village, with $A_i=1$ if the village $i$ was assigned a cash transfer, and $A_i=0$ otherwise.
-In the randomized saturation design in \cite{egger2022general}, for villages in sublocations assigned to high saturation clusters, $A_i=1$ with probability $2/3$, and for villages in sublocations assigned to low saturation clusters, $A_i=1$ with probability $1/3$.
 Let $\bA=(A_1, \ldots, A_n)$ denote the vector of treatment assignment of all villages.
+We will focus on the following randomized saturation design, which is adopted in \cite{egger2022general}:

+\begin{design} The randomized saturation design we analyze includes two stages.
+In the first stage, the sublocations are randomly assigned to high- and low-saturation clusters with probability $1/2$ each.
+In the second stage, for villages in sublocations assigned to high saturation clusters, $A_i=1$ with probability $2/3$, and for villages in sublocations assigned to low saturation clusters, $A_i=1$ with probability $1/3$. \end{design}